Rapid Prototype

 3d Printing

-We utilize two different technologies for 3D printing we have two Solidscape T76+, an Asiga Pico 2 and a Solus resin printer.
+We utilize two different technologies for 3D printing we use a Flashforge 510, an Asiga Pico 2 and a Solus resin printer.
 Resin printers are faster and make more durable models but do not cast quite as easily.
-The Solidscape is slower, makes very fragile models but casts exceptionally well.
+The Flashforge prints wax, makes fragile models but casts exceptionally well.

 CNC Milling